devmariagabriela/Register-an-incident/README.md

 └─────────────────┘    └──────────────────┘    └─────────────────┘    └──────────────────┘
 ```

-**Stage 1 - Data Capture:** Images from traffic cameras, drones, smartphones, or text descriptions submitted by users.
+Stage 1 - Capture: Images from traffic cameras, drones, smartphones, or text descriptions submitted by users.

-**Stage 2 - Preprocessing:** The pipeline normalizes inputs, extracts contextual metadata (time, location, weather), encodes categorical variables, and treats null values.
+Stage 2 — Preprocessing: The pipeline normalizes inputs, extracts contextual metadata (time, location, weather), encodes categorical variables, and treats null values.

-**Stage 3 - AI Inference:** The trained classifier analyzes damage patterns, vehicle positioning, debris distribution, and contextual factors to predict severity.
+Stage 3 — Inference: The trained classifier analyzes damage patterns, vehicle positioning, debris distribution, and contextual factors to predict severity.

-**Stage 4 - Classification & Alert:** Output is mapped to one of three severity levels.
+Stage 4 — Classification & Alert: Output is mapped to one of three severity levels.
 Alerts are dispatched to the appropriate emergency services.

 ---